tsuchiya-lab/dsdp/README.md

 ```

 To install from source codes, the user needs an appropriate compiler
-toolchain, for example, rtools in windows, to compile this, along with
+toolchain, for example, rtools in Windows, to build `dsdp`, along with
 `devtools` package.

 ## Usage

-Please refer to the tutorials
+Please refer to the tutorial and the reference in
 [tsuchiya-lab.github.io/dsdp/](https://tsuchiya-lab.github.io/dsdp/).

 ## Acknowledgements